 On 15th March 2015, Panama Tropical Race 4 was confirmed to be found on a banana farm in the Tully Valley.
-Since this confirmation, quarantine procedures across all banana farms in North Queensland has changed and we believe that banana farming in this area will never be the same.
-More information on this disease can be found in this fact sheet.
+Since this confirmation, quarantine procedures across all banana farms in North Queensland have changed and we believe that banana farming in this area will never be the same.

-At Howe Farming, we have recently introduced new biosecurity measures on all of our banana farming properties.
+At Howe Farming, we have strict biosecurity measures in place across all of our banana farming properties.
 These measures have not been designed to inconvenience our staff, suppliers or visitors to our properties.
-They are what we consider necessary in order to secure the future of our business and protect our employees’ jobs.
+They are what we consider necessary protocol in order to secure the future of our business and protect our employees’ jobs.

 In order to eliminate unnecessary traffic in and out of our facilities and prevent the possible spread of any soil-borne disease, the following measures have been put into place: